Grasia/dao-analyzer/README.md

 pip install dao-analyzer
 ```

-Then, you can run the app using the command `daoa-server`
+Then, you can run the app using the commands `daoa-cache-scripts` and `daoa-server`

-## Download
+## Custom  from files
 Enter in your terminal (git must be installed) and write down:

 `git clone https://github.com/Grasia/dao-analyzer`